 “They follow the ships.”
 The voice came from farther back in the shadows at the leaf-laden trees’ fringe where light ended and pitch-dark began.

 “You know,” the voice paused as the clouds in the night sky scudded to the north, disclosing a brilliant moon riding high above.
 In its light, a woman’s pale arm extended a long-fingered hand that pointed behind me.
 I turned toward several young men, my shipmates, who were surrounded and outnumbered by women at the outdoor bar under the street lights.
-“Those women,” the voice continued, “they follow the ships.”
-The hand made a dismissive gesture and drew back into the dark of the moon-shadow.
+“Those women,” the voice paused again, continued, “follow the ships.”
+The hand made a dismissive gesture and drew back into the dark of the moon’s shadow.

 “Is that bad?”
 I asked, wondering how she’d sat so near without me noticing.
 A face came out of the darkness, like clouds parting to reveal a half-moon in a starless sky.
-Lovely: an almond-shaped eye under a sculpted brow, long lashes, and sharp lines of cheek and nose down to what must be a full set of luscious lips.
+Lovely.
+An almond-shaped eye under a sculpted brow, long lashes, and sharp lines of cheek and nose down to what must be a set of sweet lips.

 “They’re not local.”
 The lips were a dark plum color in the dim light.
 Behind them, the pearl-glint edge of teeth.
 “They are not local,” she repeated as if an unpardonable sin, “they go from port to port.”

 As she leaned forward, shifting in the chair, her face came into the light from the streetlamp.
-For that moment, she seemed plain, not unpleasant but not beautiful.
+For that moment, she seemed plain, not unpleasant, but not beautiful.
 She sat back, and again only the moonlight graced her.
 That quick change in posture had revealed more.
 A blouse cut square and low in front.
-The fullness of breasts that caught moonbeams and trapped them in the cleft between.
-They drew my eyes, like the headlights of an oncoming car you knew had come over into your lane.
+The fullness of breasts caught moonbeams and trapped them in the cleft between.
+They drew my eyes like the headlights of an oncoming car you knew had come over into your lane.
 My heart trip-hammered a double thump.
 Blinking away that second of fear and uncertainty, I thought she was exquisite.
-The woman you dream or read about in stories and legend that caused men to fight and die.
-Her eyes pored over me as she sat there in the pale wash of a now clear full moon-bright night.
+The woman you dream of or read about in stories and legends… who caused men to fight and die.
+Her eyes pored over me as she sat in the pale wash of a now clear full-moon-bright night.
 Stirred, my gaze moved to her lips and lingered.
 I wanted them on mine more than I needed my next breath.
 “You speak English well.
 Where did you learn?”

 “During the war… we all did.”

-I wasn’t clear what that meant.
-What war, and what did she mean by we?
+I wasn’t clear on what that meant.
+What war… and what did she mean by we?
 Basics first, though.
 “What’s your name?”

-“A place,” she motioned in a direction toward the foothills to the north and east.
+“A place,” she motioned toward the foothills to the north and east.
 Too dark to view now, but I’d seen them earlier on my ride.
 “About thirty kilometers from here.”

 “Do you have a car?”

 I mounted in front, and her thighs clenched my hips.
-Arms around me, breasts flattened on my back, her hands splayed flat across my chest.
-The points of her fingernails poked through my shirt, and a primal scent came from her as I kicked the Vespa to life.
+Her arms were around me, her breasts flattened on my back, and her hands splayed across my chest.
+The points of her fingernails dug through my shirt, and a primal scent came from her as I kicked the Vespa to life.
 Intended for city driving, the scooter would only do about 45kph, maybe less carrying two.
 We had a ride ahead of us, but I had time.

 “Here,” she signaled me to wheel the Vespa into the courtyard, holding the key, planning to lock up again once we were inside.